 All fires occurring in the Fire District shall be investigated.
-Responsibility for Fire Investigation begins at the Captain level.
-The first due Captain shall have primary investigation responsibility.
-Depending on the complexity of the fire, an individual Captain may conduct the investigation, or request assistance from other Captains, any Chief Officer or the Department of Fire Prevention at any stage of the investigation.
-The EOD unit may also be requested to assist with an investigation.
+Responsibility for scene preservation, initial cause and origin investigation begins at the Captain level.
+The first due Captain shall have initial investigation responsibility.
+Depending on the complexity of the fire, an individual Captain may conduct the investigation, or request assistance from other Captains, a Chief Officer or the Department of Fire Prevention at any stage of the investigation.
+The EOD unit may also be requested to provide support for the investigation.
 The Department of Fire Prevention shall be notified of all fires occurring within the Fire District, and under no circumstances shall a building be released back to the responsible party, or demolished, prior to the notification of the Department of Fire Prevention.
 The State Fire Marshal shall be notified in fires resulting in large property loss, serious injury or death.
-The Fire District will seek opportunities to allow Captains to maintain competency in fire cause and origin investigation skills.
+Wildland fires shall be investigated by a member who is qualified as an INV-F. The Fire District will seek opportunities to allow Captains to maintain competency in fire cause and origin investigation skills.
+The State of Nevada is currently revising the requirements for Nevada Certified Fire Investigator.
+By the end of FY 2013, all members of the Department of Fire Prevention and at least one Captain per shift should be qualified at the CFI-1 level or as an IAAI CFI.